-- 1 tbsp.
-Italian Seasoning, store bought (found in the spice aisle) or homemade – see link above
+- 2 tbsp.
+Italian Seasoning (Store-bought is found in the spice aisle, or homemade – see link above)

-- Place the raw chicken in the base of your crock and top with the mushrooms and chopped pepper.
+- Place the raw chicken in the base of your crock.

-- Pour the sauce over the chicken and veggies making sure it sinks down to the bottom and around the edges to prevent burning.
+- Pour the sauce over the chicken and veggies, spreading it over the surface as needed.

 - Serve over your favorite pasta or even over Zoodles.